KernelOverseer/darkly-websec/11-HTPASSWD_FILE/Ressources/writeup.md

 ## 11-HTPASSWD FILE
 ### How to reproduce :
-After using dirsearch to search for the directroys and files in the url `python3 dirsearch.py -u http://10.11.100.7/` and we found this paths:
+After using dirsearch to search for the directories and files in the url `python3 dirsearch.py -u http://10.11.100.7/` and we found this paths:
 `http://10.11.100.7/robots.txt`